wp-plugins/postman-smtp/readme.txt

 * [TBD] Add dismiss option for "unconfigured message" .. for multisites
 * [TBD] Add resend option to Email Log for failed messages
 * [TBD] Add locking to make sure OAuth2 token is refreshed in a thread-safe way
-* Use the Zend_Mail Return-Path option to specify a Sender header for all emails, allowing random From headers.
-Gmail ignores it anyway *sigh*
+* Use the Zend_Mail setReturnPath option to specify the Mail-From and Sender, allowing any address as the From header.
+Gmail will ignore it anyway **sigh**
 * [[Ticket](https://wordpress.org/support/topic/smtp-authentication-security?replies=1#post-7025445) Added Emoji lock icons to Dashbaoard and Main Setting screens to indicate security
+* [[Ticket](https://wordpress.org/support/topic/problem-sending-mail-with-other-users?replies=19) Emails from [Email Users](https://wordpress.org/plugins/email-users/) were causing undeliverable errors - fixed by removing the SMTP Return-Path header that *Email Users* plugin injects

 = 1.6.12 - 2015-05-30 =
 * 6,000 installations!- 2015-05-26